Teradata/product-help/IMC/Tickets/Tickets.md

 ### Tickets

-Lists all tickets submitted.
-Click the column headings to change the display order, and click a ticket number to view details and post comments.

 Site Admins and Super Site Admins can open tickets for three reasons:

 - [Report a problem or incident](#report-a-problem-or-incident)